AngriestSCV/AngryShaderForgeDocumentation/docs/core-concept.md

 Of note is that since we are modifying these values they must be animated.
 The shader locking process described above will inline these properties and prevent this tool from working if they are not animated.
+At this time the tool can not assist in ensure that things are locked when they should be.